Welcome!

 Covidence Knowledge Base - home to all of our comprehensive articles, instructions and advice to FAQs.

-Online Support Team - contact our team for support on your review by emailing support@covidence.org
+Online Support Team- contact our team directly for support on your review by emailing support@covidence.org

-When logged into your account, you can also easily contact the Support Team and the comprehensive articles from our Knowledge Base within Covidence by clicking the 'Need help?' button in the lower right-hand corner of the screen.
+When logged into your account, you can also easily contact the Support Team via the chat icon in the lower right corner, and the comprehensive articles from our Knowledge Base from the '?' icon on the upper right corner of the window.